markdryan/specasm/docs/specasm.md

 ## Program structure

-A Specasm program is comprised of one or more .x files that occupy the same directory.
+A Specasm program is comprised of one or more .x files.
 When you build a Specasm program with the .salink command it looks for all the .x files in the folder in which it is run, and links them all together, concatenating them all into one single file and resolving any addresses, e.g., jump targets.

+> [!TIP]
+> Specasm programs can actually span multiple directories.
+See the +, - and ! directives below.

-One of the .x files in the current folder must contain a label called **Main**, .e.g, it must have the following statement somewhere within one of the files
+One of the .x files must contain a label called **Main**, .e.g, it must have the following statement somewhere within one of the files

 ```
 .Main